The LGNZ National Council is the elected leadership of LGNZ.

 As well as being a Mayor, Chair, Deputy Mayor or Councillor, National Council members also act as the governing body of LGNZ, set and guide policies and oversee them to point of achievement.

 Dave was appointed President of LGNZ in July 2017.
-He was Vice President of LGNZ from December 2016 - July 2017 and is the Mayor of Dunedin City Council.
+He was Vice President of LGNZ from December 2016 - July 2017.

-He was elected Dunedin City Council Mayor at the 2010 local body elections.
+He was elected Mayor of Dunedin City Council at the 2010 local body elections, and was re-elected in 2013 and 2016.
 Since 2007, Dave has been heavily involved in the Dunedin community having sat on various steering groups and committees covering economic development, technology and the environment.

 Vice President | Zone two | Councillor, Bay of Plenty Regional Council